valeIT/valeIT.github.io/notice/index.md

 title: Disclaimer
 ---

+This disclaimer applies to all the content I publish on this website.

 ## For Freelance articles

 Please be advised, this is just my experience.
 It should not be taken as what to do.